akomic/ses-smtpd-proxy/README.md

 ```
 make DOCKER_REGISTRY=reg.example.com DOCKER_IMAGE_NAME=ses-proxy DOCKER_TAG=foo docker
 ```

+## Automated Builds

+The project includes GitHub Actions workflow that automatically builds and pushes Docker images to Docker Hub when tags are pushed.
+Images are built for the `linux/amd64` platform.

+## Dependencies

+This project uses:
+- AWS SDK for Go v2 for SES integration
+- [go-smtp](https://github.com/emersion/go-smtp) for SMTP server implementation
+- Hashicorp Vault API for credential management
+- Prometheus client for metrics

 ## Contributing
 If you would like to contribute please visit the project's GitHub page and open a pull request with your changes.
 To have the best experience contributing,